 Utpal Mangla ( MBA, PEng, CMC, ITCP, PMP, ITIL, CSM ) is a Vice President and Senior Partner in IBM.
 He is the Global Leader of IBM’s Telecommunications, Media and Entertainment (TME) Industry’s Center of Competency.
-In addition, he leads the ‘Innovation Competency’ focusing on AI, 5G EDGE, Hybrid Cloud and Blockchain Innovations for TME clients worldwide.
-In his role as senior executive in the business and thought leader in emerging technologies, Utpal’s mission is to fuel growth by building, selling and implementing differentiated competitive market service solution offerings to meeting critical business imperatives of our customers
+In addition, he leads the ‘Innovation Competency’ focusing on AI, 5G EDGE, Hybrid Cloud, and Blockchain Innovations for TME clients worldwide.
+In his role as a senior executive in the business and thought leader in emerging technologies, Utpal’s mission is to fuel growth by building, selling, and implementing differentiated competitive market service solution offerings to meeting critical business imperatives of our customers

 Title: The Coherent (R)evolution: Faster, Longer, and Soon (Almost) Everywhere?

-Speaker: João Pedro (University of Lisbon, Portugal)
+Speaker: João Pedro (Infinera, Portugal)

 Abstract: Often the unsung hero of the ICT ecosystem, optical networking has been critical to sustain our increasingly hyper-connected society, carrying on its shoulders terabits of long-distance traffic.
 Underpinning the last decade of cost-effective capacity growth in optical networks is coherent technology, which has found its path from high-end applications, such as submarine and continent-wide networks, down to higher-volume, lower-cost metropolitan networks.
 Access networks are now the remaining stronghold before coherent becomes truly pervasive.
 This talk will provide an overview of recent milestones in optical networking and coherent technology, highlighting what to expect in the short to medium term and the key challenges when looking further ahead.

-Bio: João Pedro holds a M.Sc. and Ph.D. degrees in Electrical and Computer Engineering from Instituto Superior Técnico (IST), University of Lisbon, Portugal.
+Bio: João Pedro holds a M.Sc. and Ph.D. degree in Electrical and Computer Engineering from Instituto Superior Técnico (IST), University of Lisbon, Portugal.
 He was a research engineer and a system architect at Nokia Siemens Networks and Coriant and he is currently a senior manager at Infinera, being responsible for the design of capacity planning algorithms for next-generation optical and multi-layer networks and supporting performance and techno-economic investigations of future-looking architectures.
 He holds 6 patent applications and has co-authored over 200 publications in international conferences and journals.
 He has also participated in several EU-funded projects and has been a lecturer of courses on network planning and transport networks.
 His current research interests include high capacity and flexible optical networks, routing and spectrum assignment, multilayer optimization and machine learning applications.

 Title: New Challenges and Solutions to Network Resilience: A Practical Approach

-Speaker: Jorge Carapinha (University of Coimbra, Portugal)
+Speaker: Jorge Carapinha (Altice Labs, Portugal)

 Abstract: Communication networks have become a critical tool to guarantee the normal operation of businesses and activity sectors.
 The experience of disruption events in communication infrastructures has demonstrated the importance to avoid, or mitigate, the respective effects, especially if mission-critical services are involved.
 In the last few years, communication network technologies have undergone profound changes: network virtualization, network programmability, slicing, edge computing, AI/ML are examples of evolutions that had a significant impact on design, operation, management and control of communication networks.
 5G can be seen as a convergence point of these evolution trends and the catalyst for a widespread acceptance and adoption by the industry and users at large.